-The purpose of remote board meetings
+The rise of remote board meetings

-Benefits and drawbacks of remote meetings
+Benefits and drawbacks of remote board meetings

 Benefits of remote board meetings: